plone/plone.app.multilingual/README.rst

 ---------

-Users should mark a dexterity content type as translatable by assigning a the multilingual behavior to the definition of the content type either via file system, supermodel or through the web.
+Users should mark a dexterity content type as translatable by assigning a the multilingual behavior (``plone.app.multilingual.dx.interfaces.IDexterityTranslatable``) to the definition of the content type either via file system, supermodel or through the web.